-??A tale of a Vigneron's dedication and passion to set out for making some of the world's greatest wines.
+??A tale of a Vigneron's dedication and passion to set out to make some of the world's greatest wines.
 Not for fame and glory.
 Just for the love of wine.
-For that deep sensation when a wine brings that smile o?n your face.
+For that sense of satisfaction when a wine brings a smile on your face.

 His is a true artisan wine estate where a holistic approach to farming is not just a phrase but a way of life.
 Absolutely everything is done by Hans himself with the help of equally passionate people including his wife, confidante and collaborator Therese, who supports him in his relentless drive for quality and perfection.

 Despite a Master’s degree in Oenology, Hans sees himself as a vigneron rather than a winemaker.
-He loves to spend his time amongst the vines and works the land and tends the vines with immaculate detail reflecting the traditional and holistic approach of his ancestors.
-From hand-pruning to hand-picking and all the hard yards in between, tasks are tied-in according to the astrological calendar.
-Together with extremely low yields the reward is exceptionally concentrated, healthy and vibrant fruit resulting in some of New Zealand’s most age-worthy wines expressing the unique terroir and climate.
+He loves to spend his time amongst the vines and working the land and tending the vines with immaculate detail reflecting the traditional and holistic approach of his ancestors.
+From hand-pruning to hand-picking and all the hard yards in between, tasks are done according to the astrological calendar.
+Together with extremely low yields, the reward is exceptionally concentrated, healthy and vibrant fruit.
+The result is some of New Zealand’s most age-worthy wines expressing the unique terroir and climate of our beautiful Marlborough

 Terroir - single estate organic Vineyard